-Aggie Food Connection (AFC) provides one online access point for UC Davis information, resources and services pertaining to food security and nutrition.
+Aggie Compas provides one online access point for UC Davis information, resources and services pertaining to food security and nutrition.
 As a response to the UC Global Food Initiative, UC Davis established the AFC to connect the UC Davis student population with easy, immediate and confidential UC Davis food resources while working to overcome stigma associated with needing help.

-To contact Aggie Food Connection: Phone: 530-752-1011
+To contact Aggie Compas Phone: 530-752-9254

-• CalFresh
+CalFresh

-Also known as Supplemental Nutrition Assistance Program, offers financial assistance, based on income, to reduce the burden of food insecurity (visit the website to determine your eligibility - most grad students are eligible) To contact CalFresh: Phone: 1-877-847-3663
+Also known as Supplemental Nutrition Assistance Program, offers financial assistance, based on income, to reduce the burden of food insecurity (visit the website to determine your eligibility - most grad students are eligible).
+Aggie Compas can assist you in applying for CalFresh

+To contact CalFresh: Phone: 1-877-847-3663